 Category Type of loss Entitlement Compensation 1A Private property Land and assets (non agricultural) Compensation at "replacement cost" or "actual market value".
-Cash compensation for the land and structure at replacement cost shall be given to the titleholder as decided by the Competent Authority.
+Compensation Cash compensation for the land and structure at replacement cost shall be given to the titleholder as decided by the Competent Authority.
 If the replacement cost is more than the compensation (as determined by the land acquisition authority), then the difference is to be paid by the 'requiring body' in the form of "assistance".
 Stamp duty and other fees payable for registration shall be borne by 'requiring body'.
-In the case of loss of house, a house may also be offered in lieu of the acquired house for vulnerable PAFs9.
-Assistance Each PAF shall get financial assistance as transportation cost for shifting of building materials, belongings etc10.
-For partially affected structures, compensation at replacement cost for loss of affected area shall be provided.
+In the case of loss of house, a house may also be offered in lieu of the acquired house for vulnerable PAFs.
+Assistance Each PAF shall get financial assistance as transportation cost for shifting of building materials, belongings etc. For partially affected structures, compensation at replacement cost for loss of affected area shall be provided.
 PAF whose structures are partially affected shall be eligible for assistance for repairing/ strengthening cost of remaining structure.
 A two months notice shall be given for the removal of structures.
-The the removal of structures.
 The owner/tenant (in cases where a tenant occupies the structure) shall be given the right to salvage material from the structure.
 1B Private property Agricultural land and any standing crops/trees Compensation at "replacement cost" or "actual market value".
-Compensation The compensation for the land shall be given to the titleholder as decided by the Competent Authority not exceed 250 sq.mt. in rural area and 150 sq.mt. in urban area.
+Compensation The compensation for the land shall be given to the titleholder as decided by the Competent Authority in case the state does not specify an R&R policy.

-9 The decision for this will lie with the competent state authority.
+&lt;sup>9 The decision for this will lie with the competent state authority.
 The area of land allotted for the house may not exceed 250 sq.mt. in rural area and 150 sq.mt. in urban area.

-10 For the amounts of assistance, please refer to the respective state policies or the National R&R Policy 2007, in case the state does not specify an R&R policy .
+For the amounts of assistance, please refer to the respective state policies or the National R&R Policy

-Category Type of loss Entitlement Compensation etc on it If the replacement cost is more than the compensation (as determined by the land acquisition authority), then the difference is to be paid by the project in the form of "assistance".
-In case of partial acquisition of land or severance, where the farmer becomes a marginal or small farmer due to the acquisition, then an additional grant shall be given11.
+Category Type of Entitlement Compensation loss etc on it If the replacement cost is more than the compensation (as determined by the land acquisition authority), then the difference is to be paid by the project in the form of "assistance".
+In case of partial acquisition of land or severance, where the farmer becomes a marginal or small farmer due to the acquisition, then an additional grant shall be given.
 Stamp duty and other fees payable for registration shall be borne by the 'requiring body'.
-Assistance Each PAF shall get financial assistance as transportation cost for shifting of building materials, belongings etc12.
-A four months advance notice shall be given to salvage crops.
-2A Livelihood Income/ Income Assistance 21.1 Lavennood losses restoration Monthly subsistence allowance equivalent to 20 days minimum agricultural wages per month for a reasonable period not less than six months.
+Assistance Each PAF shall get financial assistance as transportation cost for shifting of building materials, belongings etc. A four months advance notice shall be given to salvage crops.
+2A Livelihood Income/ losses Income restoration Assistance Monthly subsistence allowance equivalent to 20 days minimum agricultural wages per month for a reasonable period not less than six months.
 3A Non title holders Encroachers / squatters Assistance/reha bilitation Will receive no compensation for land but replacement cost for structures to the vulnerable groups (SC, ST, Women Headed Households and poor).
 Such assistance shall be given only to residential and commercial properties; Encroachers/squatters will be notified a time in which to remove their assets; Right to salvage materials from the demolished structure.

-11 The amount of additional grant will be decided based on the state R&R policy / NPRR 2007 or by the competent authority in the respective state in consultation with the community competent authority in the respective state in consultation with the community.

-12 For the amounts of assistance, please refer to the respective state policies or the National R&R Policy 2007, in case the state does not specify an R&R policy.
+$^{\rm 11}$ The amount of additional grant will be decided based on the state R&R policy / NPRR 2007 or by the competent authority in the respective state in consultation with the community.
+For the amounts of assistance, please refer to the respective state policies or the National R&R Policy in case the state does not specify an R&R policy.